michaeldegroot/swig-minifier/README.md

 var options = {cacheType:"memory"}; // Choose to cache to memory var options = {cacheType:"file"}; // Choose to cache to file system var options = {cacheType:"redis"}; // Choose to cache with redis

+// swig-minifier clears the file cache when the init function is called
+// to make swig-minifier not purge file cache on init call, pass this in the options object: var options = {dontPurge:true};

 // Important: Call the init function before using swigMinifier.engine swigMinifier.init(options);